groundline/groundline.io/content/industries/Environment.md

 showInProjects: true
 ---

-Monitor forestry, wild animal sanctuary and other high-risk areas.
+Monitor forestry, wild animal sanctuary, bodies of water and other high-risk areas affected by climate change.